stevetoddy/API_Assignment/README.md

 ### REQUIRED DATA
  - First name (user.first_name, String)
+ - - First name must have at least 1 character and contain only letters
  - Email address - (user.email, String)
+ - - Email address must have at least 6 characters, contain only letters, numbers, @ and . symbols, within the pattern example@example.com
  - Password - (user.password, String)
+ - - Password must be between 8 and 20 characters long, include at least 1 uppercase and 1 lowercase letter, a number and a special character

 ### OPTIONAL DATA
  - Last name (user.last_name, String)
+ - - Last name must have at least 1 character and contain only letters
  - Is Admin True/ False (user.is_admin, Boolean, default=False)
+ - - Is Admin only accepts boolean values, True (true, 1) or False (false, 0)

 ### REQUEST BODY EXAMPLE